 All in all, orange juice can have major health benefits.
 It’s packed with nutrition and can help you to prevent some serious illnesses and conditions.

 However, orange juice in excess is a different story.
 It can be hugely detrimental to your health, just like any other sugary drink or meal.
 Plus too much orange juice is highly acidic and can cause mouth sores and ulcers.

 The key is only drinking as much as is recommended – 8oz per day at the most.

-If you’re worried about the potential risks of orange juice, then you could consider swapping to eating whole fruit instead.
-Eating whole fruit ensures that you get the entire nutritional value of the fruit, without worrying about added sugar or having too many liquid calories.
+If you’re worried about the potential risks of OJ, then you could consider swapping to eating whole fruit instead.
+Eating whole fruit ensures that you get the entire nutritional value of the fruit, without worrying about added sugar or having more calories.